-Then rest for 20 seconds.
+Complete your 20 side bends, then rest for 20 seconds.
 Look at you!
-You're doing great!
+You're doing great.

 Pro tip: Add a small weight for added intensity.
 But keep in mind, your form should not suffer because of the added weight - keep those shoulders back and square.
 Imagine gliding along a wall.

 You've made it through your first full PCOS workout circuit!
 Take a few minutes to stretch, hydrate, and take some deep breaths before repeating the routine (if you're up for it).